binford2k/binford2k.com/backyard.md

 ### Repeating events
 * **Friday Movie Night**: Do your eyeballs need to feast on bad movies with good friends?
 Ok, they're not all bad, but I don't want to set your expectations too high.
 Stop by for our backyard movie nights any time you like.
 Showtime is near sunset, whenever it gets dark enough to see the screen.
   * [Movie Calendar](https://docs.google.com/spreadsheets/d/1dvS1hVPiwiNV6u1ZhoIPTQc-Wa7ub_-LjHFjCoU8Yeo/edit?usp=sharing)
-* **Tuesday Run Club**: Most Tuesdays we host Rose City Run Club.
+* **Tuesday Run Club**: Most Tuesdays *Rose City Run Club is back at Apex bar!*🎉 But on cold, wet, dreary nights, or when the COVID cases are spiking, we run from the backyard.
 Show at 6pm, run at 6:15pm, then reconvene for a beer or three sometime around 6:45pm.
 See the Facebook group for the actual schedule.
   * [Rose City Run Club](https://www.facebook.com/groups/RoseCityRunClub)